usgs/wdfn-blog/content/exploredownload.md

 > Mapper](https://maps.waterdata.usgs.gov/mapper/index.html) to see
 > where old/inactive sites are.
 I never search by county, I just
 > use the map or ask others in the center about unfamiliar
-> locations."
->
-> -a Water Science Center staff member
+> locations." - a Water Science Center staff member

 As Explore & Download users evaluate USGS data, they are primarily looking at the summary of the data collected *before* making the decision